The Scary Side Of Cat Epilepsy

 Having a seizure is an intense experience that will leave your cat drained, tired, and in need of lots of attention and cuddling.

-While there is no way to know for sure what your cat’s seizures feel like, paying attention to your cat’s body language.
+While there is no way to know for sure what your cat’s seizures feel like, pay attention to your cat’s body language.

 This can help you decide what your cat wants and needs after a seizure has ended (source 1).